 While some college students might have done that already, there are those fresh college students who don’t even know how to write an appendix.
 It is a piece of additional information that is often included in a research paper, a thesis, or a dissertation.

-While it isn’t as important as the main body of the paper, it does deserve its due space in the work.
+While it isn’t as important as the main body of the paper, it does deserve its due space in work.
 This is an important component of any research report and should always be included at the very end.
-As with all parts of writing, an effective use of the appendix can earn you marks for being a well-developed writer.
+As with all parts of writing, effective appendix use can earn you marks for being a well-developed writer.

 However, before you add any graphs, you must ensure that your study is complete.
 The problem with using graphs is that they become too visually busy and hard to read.
-If your use of graphs is not readable, your data and conclusions may be unreliable.
+If your graphs are not readable, your data and conclusions may be unreliable.

-The reason why an appendix is important is because it helps your readers understand what you have discussed in the paper.
+An appendix is important because it helps your readers understand what you have discussed in the paper.
 In essence, the main purpose of the appendix is to bridge the gap left by the introduction of your main thesis statements.
 In general, an academic paper includes a table of contents, a separate page for the references cited in the report.

-The Introduction of an appendices is intended to provide a quick overview to readers and summarize the ideas and findings of the paper.
+The Introduction of appendices is intended to provide a quick overview to readers and summarize the ideas and findings of the paper.
 This is usually the same as the tables of figures (tables of content).
-Tables of contents are used for browsing purpose by readers and researchers.
-The use of table of contents is highly recommended as this helps to save a lot of space in a document.
+Tables of contents are used for browsing purposes by readers and researchers.
+The use of a table of contents is highly recommended as this helps to save a lot of space in a document.